 Regardless of where you travel in the Yucatán Peninsula, you’ll be able to enjoy the stunning, warm beaches, dense jungle, Mayan ruins, and cenotes (natural freshwater pools linked by subterranean rivers and believed to be magical in ancient Maya culture).

-5. Culture and Etiquette to Know Ahead of Time
+5. Culture and Etiquette to Know for Yucatán Travel

 The Yucatán Peninsula is a special region within Mexico not just for its picturesque landscapes and tropical geographic location, but also because of its people, culture, and customs.
 Because of its more remote location, there is a palpable uniqueness to the culture and customs of the Yucatecan population that sets it apart from the rest of Mexico.

-In addition to Maya and Mexican populations, the Yucatán is slowly but increasingly establishing a small expat community of international remote workers, digital nomads, and retirees.
+In addition to Maya and Mexican populations, the Yucatán travel has also introduced a small but growing expat community of international remote workers, digital nomads, and retirees.

 I’ve heard about and experienced firsthand just how kind and open local Yucatecans are to visitors (especially if you can speak a little Spanish).
 The people here are as kind as they are proud, especially when it comes to the preservation of their unique culture, traditions, and food (each of which uniquely combines Mayan and Mexican with the influences of the Spanish, Colombian, and Cuban).
 The cultural, arts, and culinary scenes in the Yucatán are incredibly special.
 Just wander around the museums, restaurants, or festivals in Merida (the cultural capital of the peninsula) to see why.